rwhitear42/UCS_Director_Open_Automation_From_Scratch/docs/initial_framework/6_install_and_link_OA_libraries.md

 Continue until all libraries have been added to the build path.

-Finally, we need to create our entry point Java Class as declared in the acme-storage.feature file.
+Finally, we need to create our entry point Java Class as declared in the acmestorage.feature file.

 This procedure can be found [here](https://github.com/rwhitear42/UCS_Director_Open_Automation_From_Scratch/blob/master/docs/initial_framework/7_module_entry_point_java_class.md).